Novel Coronavirus 2019 (COVID-19)

 Because communication is one of the most important pieces in making this a smooth transition, please remember to regularly check your KCTCS student email, our official communication channel.
 Also, follow us on Facebook and Twitter @HopkinsvilleCC and utilize the KCTCS app.

-We continue to monitor the COVID-19 situation as information changes quickly at state and national levels.
+HCC continues to monitor the COVID-19 situation as information changes quickly at state and national levels.
 We appreciate your patience during this time.
 We understand the stress that comes with uncertainty and change.
-Please know that we are still here to serve students even though we may be doing it away from our Hopkinsville and Fort Campbell campuses.
+Please know that HCC is still here to serve students even if required to do so remotely.

 The Novel Coronavirus 2019 (COVID-19) is a new form of the coronavirus family that originated in Wuhan City, Hubei Province, China in December and has spread throughout the world.
-As of right now, the risk of exposure to this new strain of the coronavirus is considered low in Kentucky.
-However, confirmed cases in the US are increasing.
-We are monitoring the situation and will continue to update this page and take appropriate measures to ensure the health and well-being of all students, faculty, and staff.
+Multiple variants have been discovered causing mild to severe health conditions.
+HCC is monitoring the situation and will continue to update this page and take appropriate measures to ensure the health and well-being of all students, faculty, and staff.
 The following is a list of key resources to keep you informed about the Novel Coronavirus 2019 (COVID-19).

 State of Kentucky COVID-19 Website and Hotline